munikarmanish/matrix/README.md

 This is a C program that plays with matrix calculations.

-Right now, it only supports integer matrices.
-But I will upgrade it to support float matrices soon.
+Now, it supports matrices with real numbers (instead of just integers).

 Current Features
 ----------------